 The Waiting Game…..

-If you receive your decision and you have been placed on the school’s waiting list, unfortunately you are going to have to wait a little longer to know the fate of your application.
+If you receive your decision and you have been placed on the school’s wait list, unfortunately you are going to have to wait a little longer to know the fate of your application.

 Unfortunately, being on the waiting list is the purgatory of college admissions.
 You need to discuss with your family the pros and cons of remaining on a waiting list.
 Here are some questions to ponder: